Range In Math — Definition, How To Find & Examples

 What is the range of this data set?

-2) Arrange the data set in order from least to greatest:
+To get our answer we gather the data and arrange the data in order from least to greatest:

-3) Subtract the smallest value from the greatest (largest) value:
+Then, subtract the smallest value from the greatest value:

 Range is used in real life to make mathematical calculations.
 Range can be used to calculate the amount of time that has passed, like when calculating your age.